Skip to main content

 • Sacroiliac joint dysfunction

-• An adjunct during spinal decompression surgery, where a more extensive exposure of the affected neurological structures is required and would otherwise render the spine unstable.
+Spinal fusion is appropriate during spinal decompression surgery for nerve compression, where a more extensive exposure of the affected neurological structures is required and would otherwise render the spine unstable.

-Primary care management typically includes reassurance, advice on continuation of activity with modification, weight-loss, analgesia, manual therapy and screening patients who are high risk of developing chronic pain (i.e. STaRT Back).
-Use combined physical and psychological programme for management of sub-acute and chronic low back pain e.g. Back Skills Training (BeST).
+Primary care management typically includes reassurance, advice on continuing activity with modification, weight loss, analgesia and screening patients who are at high risk of developing chronic pain (i.e. STaRT Back).
+Use a combined physical and psychological programme for the management of sub-acute and chronic low back pain e.g. Back Skills Training (BeST).

 Rationale for recommendation

-Mechanical low-back pain is common, often multifactorial and amenable to multimodal non-operative treatment (e.g. lifestyle modifications, weight loss, analgesia, manual therapy, exercise).
-Imaging (e.g. plain film radiographs, MRI) in the absence of focal neurology (e.g. sciatica) or ‘red-flags’ may identify incidental, if not trivial, findings of age-related ‘wear and tear’ which can unnecessarily create a health-anxiety for some patients, where simple reassurance would otherwise usually suffice.
+Isolated back pain is common, often multifactorial and amenable to multimodal non-operative treatment (e.g. lifestyle modifications, weight loss, analgesia, exercise).
+Imaging (e.g. plain film radiographs, MRI) in the absence of focal neurology (e.g. sciatica) or ‘red flags’ may identify incidental, if not trivial, findings of age-related changes.
+This can unnecessarily create health anxiety for some patients, where simple reassurance would otherwise usually suffice.
+The NHS has released information regarding MRI imaging for patients with isolated lower back pain..

-By the nature of the description ‘non-specific low back pain,’ a focal site of pathology is usually never found.
-In many cases, symptoms may be underpinned by a centralised pain disorder that exists outside the spine.
+By the nature of the description, isolated back pain, a focal site of pathology is often never found.
+In many cases, symptoms may be underpinned by a centralised pain disorder that exists outside of the spine.

 Patient information